dsmith14w/VeeamBackupMP/README.md

 ## Slides
 - Why we created our own MP
-	- At one time we had the Veeam Backup MP when it was inculded with what we purchased
+	- At one time we had the Veeam Backup MP when it was included with what we purchased
 	- This changed and the solution was expensive
 	- The solution which included the MP included software we did not need
 	- Purchase of the MP only was not an option